hasiburrahman875/aud/README.md

 # augmented_uav_detection_and_tracking_dataset
-This site contains the link to the augmented dataset. **We will provide the link for the dataset once it is perfectly ready.** Thanks for visiting.
-Please cite both of the following papers while you will use the dataset.
+This site contains the link to the augmented dataset. **We will provide the dataset link once it is perfectly ready**.
+Thank you for visiting.
+Please cite both of the following papers when using the dataset.

 [1] N. Jiang et al., ”Anti-UAV: A Large-Scale Benchmark for Vision-Based UAV Tracking,” in IEEE Transactions on Multimedia, vol. 25, pp. 486-